Cymophobia or Kymophobia – The Fear Of Waves Or Wave Like Motions

-The Fear Of Waves Or Wave Like Motions
+The Fear of Waves or Wave-Like Motions

-What is Cymophobia?
+What Is Cymophobia?

 Cymophobia Causes

+Individuals with cymophobia tend to be afraid they’ll be consumed, drowned, and suffocated by waves, even when they’re asleep.
 There are several factors that can result in someone developing cymophobia.
-Here are a few notable causes that may be responsible.
+Here are a few notable causes that may be responsible:

 Past Experiences

-If a person has had traumatic experiences with water at a younger age or was a victim of bullying, there is a greater likelihood of them developing cymophobia.
+If a person had traumatic experiences with water at a young age or was a victim of bullying, there is a greater likelihood of them developing cymophobia.
 It could be because someone pushed them into the deeper end of a pool, the sea, or even off the slide, which may have been traumatizing enough to have a lasting impression.

 Genetics